CesiumGS/3d-tiles/specification/README.md

 ### Specifying extensions and application specific extras

-3D Tiles defines extensions to allow the base specification to have extensibility for new features, as well as extras to allow for application specific metadata.
+3D Tiles defines extensions to allow the base specification to have extensibility for new features.

 <!-- omit in toc -->
 #### Extensions